-Thirteen lineworkers graduated Saturday, Jan.
-28, from Indiana Electric Cooperatives’ apprenticeship program, Rural Electric Apprentice Program (REAP).
+Eighteen lineworkers graduated Saturday from Indiana Electric Cooperatives’ apprenticeship program, Rural Electric Apprentice Program (REAP).
 REAP is a four-year program that professionally trains apprentice lineworkers from across Indiana.
-Graduates complete 576 hours of classroom-related study and 8,000 hours …Read More.
+Graduates complete 576 hours of classroom-related study and 8,000 hours of on-the-job …Read More.